Isaacia/Simulation-of-a-Boomerang-s-Trajectory/README.md

 # Simulation-of-a-Boomerang-s-Trajectory

-This Project wins the Brownz metal(800$) of S.-T. Yau High School Physics Awards (YHPA)
+This Project wins the Brownz metal(60000 RMB) of S.-T. Yau High School Physics Awards (YHPA)

 To view the paper, open "Physics".